vasturiano/d3-force-3d/README.md

 ## Installing

 If you use NPM, `npm install d3-force-3d`.
-Otherwise, download the [latest release](https://github.com/vasturiano/d3-force-3d/releases/latest).
 You can also load directly from the global [npmJS](https://npmjs.com) registry, as a bundled [standalone library](https://unpkg.com/d3-force-3d).
 AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a `d3` global is exported:

 ```html
 <script src="https://d3js.org/d3-collection.v1.min.js"></script>